 Lastly, as there are various brands in the market, try to pick a few every time and experiment with them to find which works best for you.
 Everyone has their favorite color and brand!

 What is Acrylic Gel and Medium

-By adding acrylic gel to your paint, you can change the paint viscosity and create a beautiful textures.
-Fluid mediums, gels, and pastes are available to can change the paint consistency.
-They maintains the paint’s ability to make a sturdy film when dry.
+By adding acrylic gel to your paint, you can change the paint viscosity and create beautiful textures.
+Fluid mediums, gels, and pastes are available to can change the paint's consistency.
+They maintain the paint’s ability to make a sturdy film when dry.

-These gels, pastes, and mediums gives more flexibility and creative freedom than acrylic paints.
-You can change the texture from thick impasto to small peaks, and consistency can be altered from thick to thin flowing liquid.
+These gels, pastes, and mediums give more flexibility and creative freedom than acrylic paints.
+You can change the texture from thick impasto to small peaks, and consistency can be altered from thick to the thin flowing liquid.

-Altering paint body is done by adding some water, but if you add excess water, the structure of paint will break down loosing the shine, texture, and will make it brittle when dry.
+Altering the paint body is done by adding some water, but if you add excess water, the structure of the paint will break down losing the shine, and texture, and making it brittle when dry.

 Altering drying time is an excellent option for those looking for more time for paints to dry.
 You can buy more time by adding a little retarder to the paints.

-Golden Open Acrylics are specially designed for artist who want more time to work before the paint dry.
+Golden Open Acrylics are specially designed for artists who want more time to work before the paint dry.
 They have a consistency that falls between heavy body and fluid paints.

-Hope you have some information which will be beneficial, when you shop for acrylic paints!
+Hope you have some information that will be beneficial when you shop for acrylic paints!